TheBeachLab/myComputing/README.md

 `Failed to open device 'genesis:libusb:001:005': Invalid argument.`

-Install an old version of sane:
+Downgrade/install an old version of sane:

 `sudo pacman -U https://archive.archlinux.org/packages/s/sane/sane-1.0.27-2-x86_64.pkg.tar.xz`

-And prevent the sane package to be upgraded in `/etc/pacman.conf` until a fix is found.
+And ignore the sane package to prevent an upgrade in `/etc/pacman.conf` until a fix is found.

 Install also the frontend `xsane`.
 Add yourself to the scanner group and reboot `sudo usermod -a -G scanner $USER`